Washington Square Arch: History

 In 1889, a large plaster and wood memorial arch was erected over Fifth Avenue just north of Washington Square Park by local businessman and philanthropist William Rhinelander Stewart (1852–1929).
 Stewart lived at 17 Washington Square North, and his friends contributed $2,765 toward the work.
+Freemasons from St. John's Lodge No. 1 lead a procession through the arch with the George Washington Inaugural Bible for the Centennial Parade of Washington's Inauguration in 1889.
 The temporary arch was so popular that more money was raised and, three years later, the permanent stone arch, designed by architect Stanford White, was erected.

 During the excavations for the eastern pier, human remains, a coffin, and a gravestone dated 1803 were uncovered 10 ft below ground level.
+At the laying of the cornerstone, Freemasons from St. John's Lodge No. 1 were again present with the George Washington Inaugural Bible.
 The Arch was dedicated in 1895.
 In 1918, two statues of Washington were added to the north side.

 By the late 20th century, the Washington Arch had become extensively defaced with spray-painted graffiti.
-It was cleaned and restored in 2003-04.
+It was cleaned and restored in 2003–04.
 In modern times, the Washington Square Arch has become an unofficial symbol of New York University.